cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/03/04 Attended meeting with Tyler
 * 2018/03/05 Attended meeting with Prof. Gregor
 * 2018/03/12 Attended meeting with Prof. Gregor
+* 2018/03/24 Attended meeting with Vibhata
+* 2018/03/26 Attended Project meeting with Prof. Gregor

 # Logistic
 * 2018/01/11 Read the Part1-Preface, Part2-Syllabus for i524 and the entire Part3-Class Policies and Communication of the Handbook